Haicang/Haicang.github.io/_pages/about.md

 I'm a final year undergraduate CS student from Fudan University, seeking for possibility to do a phd.

 My research interests are Data Mining and Database.
 Previously I did several Data Mining Projects at Fudan and did a project about Generative Models at HKUST with Prof. Tong Zhang.
 I'm always thinking about how can I be unique in this competitive field.
-As a CS student, I think the answer is doing research both on math and system.
-I love math, while I also need to do efficient implementation beyond the proof.
+As a CS student, I think the answer is doing research on math *and* system.
+I love math, while I also need to do efficient implementation according to both algorithms and systems.

-You can find me CV here [html/pdf].
+You can find me CV here [[html](https://haicang.github.io/cv/)/[pdf](https://haicang.github.io/files/HaicangZhou.pdf)].

 # Education